Housing and Residence Life Policies

 2. Any room or property that has a noxious odor emanating from it must be cleaned immediately.

-3. Lower-division students living in apartment style facilities may be subjected to appropriate additional scrutiny regarding these standards.
+3. Students living in apartment style facilities may be subjected to appropriate additional scrutiny regarding these standards.

 2. Fires and Open Flames (Candles, Fire Pits, etc.): The use of equipment that produces, contains, or conducts a continuous open flame – such as candles, potpourri burners, incense, sterno cans or other combustibles – is prohibited.
 In addition, ‘fire pits’ and campfires are prohibited in and on the property of all Gonzaga owned on and off campus residential facilities without pre-approval by the Residence Director.